yuhan-yhyh/Dataset_Code_MGSVM-FS-MM-LiDAR/Dataset_MM_features/Readme.md

 600 degree of linear polarization spectra measured at 28 spectral channels on the 30 material specimens (20 measurement per material specimen at different surface positions).

 ![alt text](Fig_1_DataStructure.jpg)
-Figre: Data structure of the MM feature for each measurement with the variable P=28.
+Figure: Data structure of the MM feature for each measurement with the variable P=28.

-## Lables
+## Labels
 ### Material class
 **1** : Concrete (C)
 **2** : Plastic (P)